Eddie Wolstenholme: Career

-In 2002, Wolstenholme was involved in a match, which did not last the 90 minutes, but which remains in the records.
-Sheffield United played West Bromwich Albion at their home ground, Bramall Lane, in the old Football League First Division on 16 March 2002.
-He dismissed three players during the course of the game, all from Sheffield United.
-First to go was the goalkeeper, Simon Tracey, after 9 minutes for a handball outside the penalty area (an incident totally unrelated to the chaos that would ensue in the second half).
-Then, after Georges Santos crashed into Albion's Andy Johnson on 65 minutes, he was also sent off.
-A minute later, Patrick Suffo was dismissed after a head-to-head confrontation with Derek McInnes.
-When two other players then had to be withdrawn injured after 77 minutes (coincidentally, immediately after West Brom scored their third goal), and with no replacements available, Wolstenholme had to abandon the game due to United having fewer than 7 players left on the field.
+In 2002, Wolstenholme was involved in a match which remains in the record books despite not being played to completion.
+Sheffield United played West Bromwich Albion at their home ground, Bramall Lane, in the First Division on 16 March.
+He dismissed three Sheffield United players during the course of the game.
+Goalkeeper Simon Tracey was sent off after nine minutes for a handball outside the penalty area.
+Then, after Georges Santos launched a two-footed tackle against Albion midfielder Andy Johnson on 65 minutes, he was also sent off.
+A minute later, Patrick Suffo was dismissed after headbutting Derek McInnes.
+Two other players then had to be withdrawn injured after 77 minutes, and with no replacements available, Wolstenholme had to abandon the game due to United having fewer than seven players left on the field.
 Amongst other sanctions taken by the Football Association, Sheffield United were fined £10,000 and their manager Neil Warnock £300.
-Santos (given a two-match ban) and Suffo (fined £3,000) never played for United again.
-The score at the time of the abandonment was 0–3, and the result was allowed to stand despite the game not being completed.
+Santos was given a two-match ban and Suffo was fined £3,000.
+Neither player played for United again.
+The score at the time of the abandonment was 3–0 to West Bromwich Albion, and the result was allowed to stand despite the game not being completed.
 The match was subsequently popularised with the title "the Battle of Bramall Lane".

-In the final minute of the Everton versus Chelsea match at Goodison Park on 7 December 2002, and with the score 3–1 to the away side, he sent off David Unsworth of Everton for "violent conduct" (using his knee) after an incident involving Chelsea's Danish winger, Jesper Grønkjær.
+In the final minute of the Everton versus Chelsea match at Goodison Park on 7 December 2002, and with the score 3–1 to Chelsea, Wolstenholme sent off Everton's David Unsworth for "violent conduct" (using his knee) after an incident involving Chelsea's Danish winger, Jesper Grønkjær.
 After the match was over, Everton manager David Moyes had to be dissuaded from confronting Wolstenholme in his dressing room by five police officers.
-The referee would only say: "Striking an opponent is a red-card offence and it doesn't matter what you strike him with.
+Wolstenholme said: "Striking an opponent is a red-card offence and it doesn't matter what you strike him with.
 Things will have to go through the proper channels now and I'll probably look at it again."
-Despite this, the red card was eventually confirmed, although Everton did manage to prevent Wolstenholme from being involved during their match against Bolton 21 days later, Matt Messias replacing him as fourth official.
+Despite this, the red card was upheld, although Everton did manage to prevent Wolstenholme from being involved during their match against Bolton Wanderers 21 days later when Matt Messias replaced him as fourth official.

 On 12 February 2003, he was fourth official during the 3–1 home defeat for England against Australia in a friendly match at Upton Park, London.
 This was the most notable appointment throughout his sparse international involvement.

-After the 2–0 home win by Millwall over Coventry in the Football League Championship on 5 May 2003, Wolstenholme retired from refereeing, having officiated for only two seasons in the Premiership.
+After the 2–0 home win by Millwall over Coventry City in the First Division on 5 May 2003, Wolstenholme retired from refereeing, having officiated for only two seasons in the Premiership.